jussihyva/core/core_containers/array/README.md

     is reached.
 -   Datatype agnostic.
 When creating the array user specifies an element size for the array (preferrably using the sizeof operator).
--   Data is kept straight in rawory for fast iteration.
+-   Data is kept straight in memory for fast iteration.
 This is not a pointer array, all the data is in the array itself avoiding fragmentation.
 -   Provides get and add methods, but also let's user typecast the arrays data portion and iterate it directly for maximum performance.
--   Alrady allocated rawory can be assigned to the array without copying.
-Array will use the allocated rawory and manipulate it directly unless it runs out.
+-   Alrady allocated memory can be assigned to the array without copying.
+Array will use the allocated memory and manipulate it directly unless it runs out.

 ## Typedefs